 How does the medical process differ for traditional versus gestational surrogacy?

 For gestational surrogacy, in vitro fertilization (IVF) is used.
 Rather than the gestational carrier’s eggs, this process uses eggs from the intended mother or a donor.
-These eggs are fertilized outside of the surrogate’s body with sperm from an intended father or donor.
+These eggs receive fertilization outside of the surrogate’s body with sperm from an intended father or donor.
 The embryo is then transferred to the surrogate.
 Prior to the transfer, the gestational carrier will need to take more hormonal medicines than are required IUI.
 From a medical standpoint, IVF is a more complicated process than IUI.
 However, success rates for IVF are higher and this can reduce intended parents’ nervousness during this phase.

 Can you work with an agency for both traditional and gestational surrogacy?